aupiff/brivv/README.md

 Clients maintain template state, equivalent to contract state on Ethereum blockchain.
 Clients can variably expose template state via API similar to web3.
-Smart contract code nor state need not be revealed to users; rather, only an ABI need be encoded in an email.
+Niether smart contract code nor state need be revealed to users; rather, only an ABI must be encoded in an email.

 ---